-To my dismay, these don’t support multiconnect.
+To my dismay, these don’t support Bluetooth multipoint.
 Alternating between source devices requires manual intervention.
-It’s not a dealbreaker, but it is annoying given how expensive the headphones are.
+It’s not a deal-breaker, but it is annoying given how expensive the headphones are.
 On the flipside, connection strength is excellent.
 I never experienced any connection stutters or skips during testing.

-Beats claims a 22-hour battery life with noise cancelling turned on.
-We recorded nearly that, squeezing out 21 hours, 53 minutes of 75dB playback from a single charge.
-If you need more than that, you can get approximately 40 hours of battery life with noise cancelling and transparency mode turned off.
-Like other Beats products, the Beats Solo Pro support Fast Fuel charging.
-By charging the Solo Pro via the included Lightning cable for 10 minutes, you get three hours of juice.
+Beats claims a 22-hour battery life with noise canceling turned on.
+We recorded nearly that, squeezing out 21 hours, 53 minutes of 75dB(SPL) playback from a single charge.
+If you need more than that, you can get approximately 40 hours of battery life with noise canceling and transparency mode turned off.
+Like other Beats products, the Beats Solo Pro supports Fast Fuel charging.
+By charging the Solo Pro via the included Lightning cable for 10 minutes, you get 180 minutes of juice.
 That’s enough for a round-trip work commute and then some.

-What do the Beats Solo Pro sound like?
+What does the Beats Solo Pro sound like?

-Despite being closed-back on-ears, the Beats Solo Pro do a fine job at rendering a seemingly realistic representation of 3D space.
+Despite being closed-back on-ears, the Beats Solo Pro does a fine job at rendering left-to-right audio pans.
 If you want to get the most out of their default sound: hip-hop, rap, and pop are the best genres to listen to.
 As discussed earlier, passive isolation is great.
-This enhances low-end reproduction and makes the active noise cancelling technology evermore effective.
+This enhances low-end reproduction and makes the active noise canceling technology evermore effective.

 Lows, mids, and highs

 The Tones and I’s song Jimmy opens with a Db-Ab chord pattern to set the somber tone.
 Toni Watson enters after the second pass.
 The detail in her voice remains fairly clear until the first chorus at 0:34.
-Here, the clapping, bass line, and more aggressive piano chords mask Watson’s vocal resonances.
-The words are still audible, but you don’t perceive the same sense of detail and slight vibrato as you do with more neutral-leaning sound signatures.
+Here, the clapping, bass line, and more aggressive piano chords mask Watson’s vocals.
+The words are still audible, but you don’t perceive the same sense of detail and slight vibrato as you do with more neutral-leaning headsets.

 Bass frequencies bode well for this song in particular as the extra low-note impact emphasizes the pained reminiscent feelings the song elicits from the listener.
 The final chorus (2:42) feels more effective in the immediate sense because of the emphatic bass reproduction.
 The low notes are produced even louder than the audio engineer intended which works to further underscore Watson’s forlorn, yet powerful tone.